ChemiKhazi/UnityToolbag/GameSaveSystem/README.md

 ---

 1. Create one or more classes that implement `IGameSave`.
-2. At the start of your game, call `GameSaveSystem.Initialize(string companyName, string gameName)` to provide the system with your company and game name, which are used to construct the game save directory (which can be accessed via the `GameSaveSystem.saveLocation` property).
+2. At the start of your game, call `GameSaveSystem.Initialize(string companyName, string gameName, bool useRollingBackups = true)` to provide the system with your company and game name, which are used to construct the game save directory (which can be accessed via the `GameSaveSystem.saveLocation` property).
 The company name here is OPTIONAL and you may safely pass in `null` if you'd prefer to not include the company name in the save location path.
 3. Use `GameSaveSystem.Load` to load saves and `GameSaveSystem.Save` to save them.

 All of the code files are heavily commented and should be referenced for more documentation.
 Additionally there is a Demo folder that has an extremely minimal sample showing the usage of the system.